Pictured: The Ridge Merino Frankie Tank and Women's Boy Short

 According to results

-This should come as no surprise, as Merino wool's inherit qualities make it the ideal sleepwear for improved Zs.
+This should come as no surprise, as Merino wool's inherit qualities make it the ideal sleepwear for improved slumber.
 Merino wool naturally offers unique temperature and moisture management

 and a soft, smooth texture.

-So the next time you're having trouble nodding off, consider wearing sheep instead of just counting them.
+So the next time you're having trouble nodding off, consider wearing garments made from sheep instead of just counting them.

-Did You Know?
-Sleep deprivation can cause damage to your body in the short term.
-Over time, it can lead to chronic health problems and negatively impact your quality of life such as heart disease, diabetes, stroke, depression and obesity.
+Did You Know... sleep deprivation can cause damage to your body in the short term?
+Over time, it can lead to chronic health problems that can negatively impact your quality of life such as heart disease, diabetes, stroke, depression and obesity.